Domestic Abuse Intervention Project - The Duluth Model (DAIP)

 Location/Institution: Brooklyn, NY

-Men who agreed to undergo a batterer intervention program were randomly assigned to either a 40-hour Domestic Abuse Intervention Project - The Duluth Model (DAIP)- type program or to 40 hours of community service (custodial) that did not include a treatment component.
-Re-assault rates were assessed using official records, including arrests and complaints, and also interviews conducted with victims at intake and 6 and 12 months postintervention.
-Those assigned to the intervention showed significantly lower levels of re-assault, based on official arrest and complaint records, and significantly longer periods until re-assault.
-However, reports by victims, using the Conflict Tactics Scale (CTS), showed no significant differences in rates of overall abuse or severe abuse during the 12-month follow-up period.
+The purpose of the study was to present results from an experimental evaluation in which adult males were convicted of domestic violence.
+Participants were randomly assigned to either a 40-hour Domestic Abuse Intervention Project - The Duluth Model (DAIP)- type program or to 40 hours of community service that did not include a treatment component.
+Measures utilized include the Conflict Tactics Scale (CTS) and administrative data of re-assault rates using official records, including arrests and complaints, and also interviews conducted with victims at intake, 6 months, and 12 months.
+Results indicate that those assigned to the DAIP intervention showed significantly lower levels of re-assault, based on official arrest and complaint records, and significantly longer periods until re-assault.
+However, reports by victims, using the CTS, showed no significant differences in rates of overall abuse or severe abuse during the 12-month follow-up period.
+Limitations include a limited sample size due to case eligibility, low follow-up response rates, and treatment misassignment.

 Length of controlled postintervention follow-up: 6 and 12 months.